-The VDS package communicates with the tire model through a dedicated API that is fundamentally based on the Standard Tire Interface format [2], and the tire model in turn communicates with the road model (for more information see Road Method).
-The VDS package and the tire model behaviour is configured through parameters stored in a Tire Property File (.TIR).
+The VDS package communicates with the tire model following the Standard Tire Interface format [2], and the tire model in turn communicates with the road model (for more information see Road Method).
+The VDS package and the tire model are fed by the Tire Property File (TPF).
 The VDS package specifies the operating model of the model.
 For more information see Tire Model Operating Modes.

-The dynamic tire model can be integrated with its own (internal) solver.
+The dynamical tire model can be integrated with its own (internal) solver.
 This internal solver runs at a fixed time step of one millisecond.
 As a result, any simulation that includes this tire model only obtains an update from the tire model at simulation times steps which are multiples of one millisecond.
 When calling the tire model at intervals less than one millisecond, the tire model returns the calculated forces and moments from the previous time point.